Kevin-Lago/java-guide/3-intermediate_java/3-exceptions/README.md

 }
 ```

 - In this example line 3 will return 2 as expected, But line 4 will return 0.
-The finally blocks return statement will overwrite whatever was returned by the try or catch blocks.
+The finally block's return statement will overwrite whatever was returned by the try or catch blocks.

 - Finally statements are useful for closing connections to databases or files/streams.
 For example: